Counseling » College-Bound Student-Athletes

 RECOMMENDED HIGH SCHOOL TIMELINE

-• Review your NCAA eligibility progress with your school counselor
+• Review your NCAA eligibility and MD graduation progress with your school counselor and develop a plan if improvement is needed

 • Ensure your sports participation information is correct in your NCAA/NAIA Eligibility Center account

-• At the end of the school year, send an official transcript from each high school attended to your NCAA/NAIA Eligibility Center account.
-Mater Dei students should send in transcripts on their own through Parchment.
+• At the end of the school year, send an official 6th-semester transcript from each high school attended to your NCAA/NAIA Eligibility Center account.
+Mater Dei students should send in their transcript on their own through parchment.
+Choose to send your transcript, NOT enrollment verification.

 • Request your final NCAA amateurism certification beginning October 1 (Winter/Spring enrollees) or April 1 (Fall enrollees)